AlibabaCloudDocs/alikafka/intl.en-US/User guide/Instances/Instances/When are historical messages deleted from Message Queue for Apache Kafka?.md

 # When are historical messages deleted from Message Queue for Apache Kafka?

+Instance downtime may occur due to insufficient disk capacity.
+To avoid instance downtime and maintain service availability, Message Queue for Apache Kafka dynamically controls disk usage of each instance.

--   When disk usage is less than 85%, messages that expired are deleted at 04:00 every day.
+-   If the disk usage is lower than 85%, expired messages are deleted at 04:00 every day.
--   When disk usage reaches 85%, messages that expired are immediately deleted.
+-   If the disk usage reaches 85%, expired messages are immediately deleted.
--   When disk usage reaches 90%, deletion starts from the earliest stored messages no matter whether they are expired or not.
+-   If the disk usage reaches 90%, stored messages \(expired or not\) are deleted in the sequence that they were stored in the clients.

-Message Queue for Apache Kafka dynamically controls disk usage to prevent instance downtime due to insufficient disk space and ensure service availability.
-We recommend that you keep disk usage at no more than 70% to ensure business health so that messages can be traced back.
-To resize disks, see [Upgrade the instance configuration](/intl.en-US/User guide/Instances/Upgrade instance specifications.md).
+**Note:** To ensure your service reliability and message backtracking capabilities, we recommend that you maintain a disk usage of lower than 70%.